rbaumgar/openshift-logging/README.md

 Removed `myminio` successfully.
 ```

-You can login to the MinIO console with minio/$MINIO_ADMIN_PWD
+You can log in to the MinIO console with minio/$MINIO_ADMIN_PWD

 ```shell
 # get MinIO console URL